Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

-Dr Rachel Knowles qualified in Medicine at Edinburgh University in 1991, completed vocational training in General Practice and Community Paediatrics in Edinburgh and London in 1998, and finished specialist training in Public Health in London in 2004.
-She obtained a Masters in Medical Anthropology (Brunel University) in 1998 and Public Health (LSHTM) in 2004.
-She holds an Honorary Consultant appointment at Great Ormond St Hospital.
+Dr Rachel Knowles qualified in Medicine at Edinburgh University in 1991, undertook vocational training in General Practice and Community Paediatrics in Edinburgh and London in 1998, and completed her specialist training in Public Health Medicine in London in 2004.
+She obtained a Masters in Medical Anthropology (Brunel University) in 1998 and Masters in Public Health (LSHTM) in 2004.
 Her PhD thesis, completed at UCL, modelled survival for a UK-wide cohort of children born with congenital heart defects.

-Rachel's research is concerned with the epidemiology and childhood outcomes of disorders which have their origins in early childhood.
-It includes a focus on population surveillance and screening, as well as investigating the impact on children's survival and quality of life of living with chronic conditions such as congenital heart defects, congenital adrenal hyperplasia and primary congenital hypothyroidism.
+Rachel's research is concerned with the epidemiology of rare disease and congenital conditions with a focus on the childhood outcomes of disorders which have their origins in early life.
+Her interests include population surveillance for paediatric rare disorders, newborn screening for congenital anomalies, and the impact on children's survival and quality of life of living with chronic conditions such as congenital heart defects, congenital adrenal hyperplasia and primary congenital hypothyroidism.

 Rachel has been involved in cross-disciplinary collaborations with paediatric clinical specialists, health economists and statisticians.
-Her work involves applying a range of epidemiological and qualitative methodologies to explore the role of preventive and clinical management services in achieving health gain for children and their families.
+Her work involves applying a range of epidemiological and qualitative methodologies, including analysis of linked routine data, to explore the role of preventive screening and clinical management in achieving health gain for children and their families.